me-sarvar/digi-dine/SETUP.md

 - Ensure the backend API URL is correctly set in frontend `lib/config.dart` or equivalent
 - For production, both backend and frontend should run on secure (HTTPS) infrastructure
-- Database, secret keys, and environment-specific configs should never be committed to Git
+- Database credentials, secret keys, and other sensitive environment variables should **not** be committed to version control

 ---